zamrokk/JavaCDDDocumentation/README.md

 - /src/main/java/com/ibm/WeatherObservationResponse.java
 - /src/test/java/com/ibm/JavaCDDTest.java

 3. Have a look on the project structure.
-You have the choice to use Maven or Gradle for development but Gradle will be mandatory when the code will be deployed as Gradle file will be only run by Hyperledger on version V0.6.1
+You have the choice to use Maven or Gradle for development but Gradle will be mandatory when the code will be deployed as Gradle file will be only run by Hyperledger Fabric on version V0.6.1

 At the moment, you have 2 POJOs class files:
 - ContractRecord